jeremyong/jeremyong.github.com/_posts/2022-02-19-implementing-the-flip-algorithm.md

 linearly (same problem as trying to blend sRGB values that have been gamma-transferred).

 After filtering, we adjust the chrominance values depending on the lightness coordinate to account for the Hunt effect.
 Essentially, the transformation amounts to scaling the a and b coordinates by a L with the appropriate normalization.
-This produces our "Hunt-adjusted" color values (still in linearized CIELAB space) that we can compute the difference between.
+This produces our "Hunt-adjusted" color values (in CIELAB L\*a\*b\* space now instead or the lineared space) that we can compute the difference between.
 The metric used in this step is the HyAB distance, given below:

 $$\Delta_{HyAB}(C, C') = \left|C_L - C'_L\right| + \sqrt{(C_a - C'_a)^2 + (C_b - C'_b)^2}$$